Procurement negotiation

 What is negotiation in procurement?

-Once you’ve whittled down the suppliers and platforms you’re interested in, the submission of an RFP will trigger the step of negotiating contracts.
 In the world of SaaS licenses, one example of procurement negotiation would be a discussion on end-user numbers and whether there’s capacity to increase this.
 Platform integrations are another common area of discussion during the negotiating process.

 The benefits of strong procurement contract negotiation

-- Negotiate lower prices — In any transaction, the underlying aim is to negotiate a lower price.
+• Negotiate lower prices — In any transaction, the underlying aim is to negotiate a lower price.
 The right negotiated agreement will be the product of discussions with relevant stakeholders who set out the requirements of the partnership from their perspective.
 In SaaS, this often relates to specific features of software platforms, and negotiation in IT procurement is the means through which you can secure the right deal at the right price.
-For instance, your customer service team may really like one of the features of a higher Sprinklr pricing tier, but doesn’t require the majority of what’s on offer in the midweight tier; can we negotiate a price that reflects this?
+For instance, your customer service team may really like one of the features of a higher Sprinklr pricing tier, but doesn’t require the majority of what’s on offer in the midweight tier; can you negotiate a price that reflects this?

 Let’s elaborate on the barriers to effective procurement negotiation:

-- Lack of strategy — Procurement negotiation is at its most ineffective when it’s not sufficiently supported by a strategic plan.
+• Lack of negotiation strategy — Procurement negotiation is at its most ineffective when it’s not sufficiently supported by a strategic plan.
 If your negotiators haven’t been properly briefed on the specificities of the product they’re procuring, it’s likely that negotiations will become muddled, or that the product won’t perform its function to the desired standard.
 Make sure you give your teams what they need to make informed decisions.

 Seven steps to improve your procurement negotiation tactics